Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/Workflows.rst

 ========================

 This page eleborates on the available Design Toolkit workflows within MESIDO.
-The Design Toolkit is a subsidy funded project (NieuweWarmteNu) to help different organizatons in the district heating value chain with sketch and conceptual designing of District Heating Systems (DHS).
+The Design Toolkit is a subsidy funded project (NieuweWarmteNu) to help different organizatons in the district heating value chain with draft and/or conceptual designing of District Heating Systems (DHS).
 For more information see : https://nwn.nu/projecten/innovaties/design-toolkit-warmtenetten/.
 MESIDO is by no means limited to only these workflows, but it is left to the user itself to define the most logical workflow if the ones below are unsuitable.